Delphic Oracle Astrology Software

 Delphic Oracle also comes with chart delineations for planets in the signs, houses and even as lord of a house acting in another house.
 Simply click (sign), double click (house) or right click on a planet glyph for other options.
 The Transit Delineation window will also find transits to the innermost wheel of the currently displayed chart and find aspects that are closest (applying or separating) within your user defined orb.
 The reporting engine handles nearly every window in the application and can generate Acrobat files or send files directly to the printer.
 When printing from the Report Group, the display is WYSIWYG (What You See Is What You Get), so all you need to do is have the chart that you want printed showing in the main window and click print.
 If you are a webmaster, you can use the HTML Web Publishing Tool to generate photo-realistic jpegs for your website along with a default list of tables.
 The Time Lords window will allow you to export the listings to RTF and then you can do edits in the default Export Editor or with Microsoft Word or another word processor.
 Astrologers have often annotated these while studying the periods before doing client consultations.
 At the end of the Report Group is a list of Miscellaneous Reports which are odds and ends that I've collected over the years such as the Valens eminence indicators, planetary speed, the heliacal and extended heliacal phenomena reports along with finding the greatest elongations of Mercury and Venus accurate to within an hour over a span of about a decade which uses the currently displayed chart as the starting point (and a few others which are basically redundant copies of the Medieval diginities data but are placed here for editing).
 These reports can also be exported to RTF as well.

 In conclusion, Delphic Oracle uses the Swiss Ephemeris which is one of the most accurate planetary calculation engines in existence and has a range of 10,110 years (can calculate birth charts between Jan 1, 4713 BCE - Dec 31, 5,399 CE) and uses practically all the zodiac and house options available.
-It comes with help files and 4 hours and 6 minutes of instruction video which is available for download from the registered users section of this website or a higher quality version can be sent on DVD.
+It comes with help files and 4 hours and 6 minutes of instruction video available online in the registered users section or a higher quality version can be sent on DVD.
 If you have any questions, contact me...